rsand-temple/novelkms/docs/NovelKMS AI Design.md

 Regenerating warns first whenever content already exists; a first-ever Generate skips straight to the existing continuity (`PreReviewMemoryDialog`) / coverage (`PreBookSummaryDialog`) gates.
 One-time guidance and the staleness chip live in EditorPanel's toolbar in this mode.

 The ReviewRail Memory tab and the book "View chapter summaries…" dialog remain as read-only peek surfaces (Generate/Regenerate/guidance kept, inline editing replaced by an "Edit in document" link).
 The standalone nav-triggered `MemoryDocDialog`/`ChapterSummaryDialog`/`ChapterSummaryEditor` modals are removed.

+## Editorials

+A third per-chapter AI artifact family (after memory documents and chapter summaries), and the first whose output is **never consumed by any other AI function** — it is written purely for the author to read.
+An editorial is a short editorial reading of one chapter: the model's overall take on tone, genre drift, character arcs, and storyline evolution.
+It is deliberately **not** a review — no discrete findings, no severity, no Codex promotion — and it does not flag spelling, grammar, or line-level issues unless egregious.
+It is kept brief (about half a page; less is more).

+- **Generation** — `chapter-editorial-v1`, free-text (no JSON contract), fixed system-default persona.
+Generated from the chapter prose plus the **same context a chapter review uses**: the preceding chapters' memory documents ("story so far") and pinned Codex reference entries (`includePinnedContext`, default on).
+One per chapter, overwrite on regenerate, optionally hand-edited (`EDITED`).
+One-time author guidance (V26) is supported.
+- **Never fed back** — unlike a memory document, an editorial is not read by any review, summary, or other editorial. `AiReviewService.assemblePriorContext()` / `assembleChapterSummaries()` are unchanged by its existence.
+- **Surface** — edited in EditorPanel via the chapter's fixed **Editorial** nav leaf (third after Memory and Summary), with Generate / Regenerate / one-time guidance in the toolbar.
+Created/edited/cleared from the chapter nav context menu.
+No ReviewRail tab (purely author-facing), no staleness/coverage view, no book-wide aggregate.
+- **Endpoints** — `SummaryResource`-style CRUD on a dedicated `EditorialResource`: `GET/PUT/DELETE/POST /ai/editorial/chapters/{id}`, tenant-covered via the `chapters/{id}` segment.
+- **Prompt** — free-text and fixed for v1; the four-scope template mechanism was deferred, matching the summary precedent.

 ## Non-goals for the current AI slice